taybenlor/runno/packages/website/src/pages/articles/sandbox-python.md

 _Note: you can run that example with `$ uv run example.py` on python 3.13 to try it out._

 Why would I make this?
 Mostly because it seemed interesting.

 But the reason it seemed interesting is that people keep making LLMs write code.
 It's scary to me to just run the code that an LLM writes.
 Especially if you are using the code-running as a tool that the LLM can call out to.
 Who knows what that LLM will write?

 So you should probably run it in a sandbox.
 But if you are writing stuff with LLMs you are probably writing Python, so how can you run this code in a sandbox from Python?

-That's the problem I wanted to tackle, and I already had a sandbox in my pocket so I decided to use that sandbox as the basis for this sandbox.
+That's the problem I wanted to tackle, and I already had a sandbox in my pocket.
+It's called Runno (hello you are on the Runno website) and it runs code in the browser.
+So I decided to use that sandbox as the basis for this sandbox.

 In this post I'll talk about: